Babies & Birthing

 CMH offers care for newborns requiring close monitoring in a 6-bed inpatient unit.
 Parents are encouraged to stay and care for their babies.
 Each room has a sleeper-couch the parent can use.

-What to bring for your baby when in hospital:
+What to bring for the baby

-• wipes, barrier cream
+• Wipes, barrier cream

-• sleepers
+• Sleepers

-• clothing for trip home
+• Clothing for hospital stay and trip home

-• undershirts, socks & hats
+• Undershirts, socks, mittens & hats

-• receiving blankets
+• Receiving blankets

-What to bring for yourself:
+What to bring for the birth parent

-Calling about your Baby
+Calling about your baby

 The Special Care Nursery (SCN) is staffed day and night.
 If you are out of the hospital and want to ask about your baby, you can call the SNC and speak to your baby's nurse at any time.
 When you call, a nurse will ask for the 4-digit patient privacy code that you chose when your baby was admitted.